A faithful remnant,

 “Good!
 Now, I have taken care of the grapes and waiting for the cheese mixture to set…I think we should make the bread dough now and then have dinner while we wait for it to rise.
 What should I do first to make the dough?”

-As a midwife, it was Lydia’s practice to visit the family after a new birth, checking on the mother’s recovery and the baby’s health.
+As a midwife, it was Lydia’s practice to visit the family after a new birth, checking on the mother’s recovery and baby’s health.
 And even though paid for her services she always brought a gift, an embroidered towel for baby’s bath.
-Usually a follow-up visit was expected within a week, unless called to come sooner for some unexpected illness or trauma.
-But, since Gloria’s delivery of twins had been difficult for both mother and babies, Lydia had agreed to follow-up after three days unless needed sooner.
+Usually a follow-up visit was expected within a week and since the birth of Gloria’s twins had been traumatic, Lydia agreed to check on them in three days, unless needed sooner.

-True to her word, three days after the delivery of Gloria’s twin baby girls, she had set out with her birthing bag, enjoying the sunny but cool autumn day.
-Although, feeling somewhat weak and apprehensive, walking seemed to energize her.
-Caelius had seemed apprehensive about letting her go back again, offering to go along.
-But they had both agreed that Caelius’ sudden appearance may seem like a threat to Gloria’s husband.
-The uneasy feeling came from remembering Gloria’s husband, Jerome, had clearly let it be known that he disapproved of Gloria’s new found faith in Jesus Christ.
+True to her word, three days after the delivery of Gloria’s twin baby girls, she gathered her birthing bag and baby’s gift and set out to visit mother and twins.
+Enjoying the cool autumn day, although feeling somewhat weak, walking seemed to energize her.
+Caelius had seemed concerned about letting her go back again, offering to go along.
+And Lydia did not reveal her own apprehension.
+However, they had both agreed that Caelius’ sudden appearance may seem like a threat to Gloria’s husband.
+Now, as she was on the way, the uneasy feelings became more intense, remembering Gloria’s husband, Jerome, had clearly let it be known that he disapproved of Gloria’s new found faith in Jesus Christ.

 Lydia had consoled and explained that God expected a woman to obey her husband and not quarrel.
 She encouraged her to win her husband to Christ with a gentle and quiet spirit.
 Lydia had agreed to meet with Gloria weekly while Jerome was away, to pray with her and teach her some of the scriptures she had memorized so that she could know how to live for Jesus.
 She had left that day with Gloria happy and encouraged.